hivesolutions/netius/readme.md

 Currently netius is compatible with pypy and a typical environment will benefit from a 1.5x to 2.5x performance increase when compared with the cpython interpreter.

+## Debugging

+It's important to keep track of the memory leaks that may be created by any circular references or unclosed resources associated with a netius server.
+For that a special [document](leak.md) has been created documenting the various tools and strategies that may be used.

 ## Testing

 ### Edge triggered polling